Interview with Priest Gustavo Riveiro D'Angelo

 A few final words for tourism managers, tourism companies, tourists and pilgrims

 The world of tourism is a fascinating world, although not always well understood.
 It is a field full of positive realities, but also with many challenges yet to be conquered.
-One of the key aspects is respect, not only for the place, the art and the beauty we encounter, but also for the people who live there.
+One of the key aspects is respect, not only for the place, the art and beauty we encounter, but also for the people who live there.
 The inhabitants of these places, who have had the privilege of growing up in unique environments, are the true custodians of what we, as tourists, enjoy only for a short time.

 Taking care of the neighbor, the local inhabitant, is fundamental.
 It is important to accompany them, respect them and value their role as guardians of the realities we visit.
 I give as an example a child who is born and grows up in Florence: his life experience is very different from that of a child who grows up in a country at war, amid suffering and pain.
 This respect for those who live in these places must always be present when we do tourism.

 Tourism is not without its challenges.
 It is not always easy, and we often face complex situations.
 Often, the efforts to maintain and restore monuments, to preserve them and make them available to the public, are titanic and do not always have sufficient support from the authorities.
 But heritage conservation is not the ultimate goal.
 These monuments were built for worship, for the encounter with God, and they must once again fulfill that mission.
-It is not just a matter of preserving the stone; it is a matter of these spaces once again evangelizing, allowing God to enter the heart of man and man to come closer to the heart of God.
+It is not just a matter of preserving the stone; it is a matter of these spaces once again evangelizing, allowing God to enter the heart of man and man to approach the heart of God.

-From the Tourism and Society Think Tank, we would like to sincerely thank Father Gustavo Riveiro D'Angelo for the opportunity to grant this interview and to share his reflections on tourism and its pastoral dimension, and our gratitude to the Department of Pastoral Tourism of the Spanish Episcopal Conference for its willingness to collaborate with those who promote and manage tourism, especially when it comes to fostering respect for cultural heritage, faith and local communities.
+From the Tourism and Society Think Tank, we would like to sincerely thank Gustavo Riveiro D'Angelo for the opportunity to grant this interview and to share his reflections on tourism and its pastoral dimension, and our gratitude to the Department of Pastoral Tourism of the Spanish Episcopal Conference for its willingness to collaborate with those who promote and manage tourism, especially when it comes to fostering respect for cultural heritage, faith and local communities.
 We hope that this dialogue will inspire to continue building a more humane, respectful and open to the encounter with the transcendental.
 Thank you very much.

 The authors are responsible for the choice and presentation of the facts contained in this document and for the opinions expressed therein, which are not necessarily those of Tourism and Society Think Tank and do not commit the Organization, and should not be attributed to TSTT or its members.